franverona/loadgo/README.md

 ### Initialization

 **LoadGo** needs to be initialized in a DOM element before use it.
-To do this, you should do:

     $('#logo').loadgo();

 Now, you are capable of set progress and simulate any kind of progression. **LoadGo** have three methods and a couple of options which will help you.

+**LoadGo** also applies an empty CSS class to overlay called `loadgo-overlay` in case that you want to implement your own resize function or some other advanced features.

 ### Options